-Patriot's Viper Elite memory kits are available now from online retailers such as Fry's Electronics, Newegg (opens in new tab) and Amazon (opens in new tab).
+Patriot's Viper Elite memory kits are available now from online retailers such as Fry's Electronics, Newegg and Amazon.
 The kits start at $52.99 and cost as much as $499.
 DDR4 prices seem to be dropping, and Patriot's new RAM seems both affordable and powerful enough for even the discerning enthusiast.

 Derek Forrest is an Associate Contributing Writer for Tom’s Hardware and Tom’s IT Pro.
 PC gaming, graphics hardware and VR devices are among his favorite topics to cover.
 He is a lifelong PC enthusiast, former IT administrator and a custom PC builder with a penchant for creating music, voice acting and all things geek.